HereAdvertise/pgmoon/README.md

 $ luarocks install luabitop
 ```

-If you want to use JSON types you will need lua-cjson
+If you want to use JSON types you will need lua-cjson (not required for `Redbean`)

 ```bash
 $ luarocks install lua-cjson